EvanChu34/GBookList/README.md

 ---------------------------

 ## About
-GBookList is an application that allows users to
+GBookList is an application that allows users to search and save books.
+On the home tab, the user can use the search bar to find any book they want.
+The result list appears on the bottom of the page and you can scroll the list.
+The user can also click the "View Book" button to view the book on books.google.com.
+The user can also click the "Save" button to the save the book on the saved list.
+You can access the saved list on the the Saved tab.

 ---------------------------